Founder and Chief Executive Officer at Pure energy (REGen) Limited

 To meet the growing energy demands while reducing emissions means 3 things have to happen: electric systems need to become bigger, cleaner, and smarter.
 What does that mean?

 Electricity systems must become more flexible to support the growing share of variable power from solar and wind, and become more resilient to climate change.
-Flexibility can come from storage solutions, integration across regions, and optimizing supply and demand.
+Flexibility can come from storage solutions, integration across regions, and optimising supply and demand.

 Low-cost clean energy, cutting carbon emissions, breathing clean air… a sustainable community….
 What’s not to like?